 - The timeframes subsection under section A and C is updated for clarity. - Updated the table on scheduling and holding the hearing. - Updated manual references and links

 MA1709 - Disability Reconsideration Requests

+- Updated language for clarity

-• Updated the section Eligibility Office Responsibilities with updated names of offices.
+- Updated the section Eligibility Office Responsibilities with updated names of offices.

-• Updated manual references and links
+- Updated manual references and links

 MA602 - Budget Groups Income (Section D)